CodeBunny09/MySite/README.md

 <h1>Finally I'm starting it!!!!</h1>
 <h2>100 Days of code</h2>

+<h3>My Project Idea</h3>
+<p>In this challenge, I'm gonnna make my own portfolio and blog weebsite.
+So... first I'm gonna build the frontend and then the backend, or make it side by side....
+I couldn't decide it yet...</p>

 <u>Day:1</u>
 <p>I got frustrated with my procrastination and my slow progress, and that's when I decided to start the <a href="https://www.100daysofcode.com/">100DaysOfCode</a> challenge.</p>
 <p>In this challenge, I'm gonnna make my own portfolio and blog weebsite.
 Tune in with me for daily updates!!!!</p>